mahimaivoice playground

 by Mahimai

 A hotel front desk gets a guest who speaks no English.
-Today that means a phone tree, a paid interpreter line, or a clerk and guest poking at translation apps.
 The job is small and well defined: hear one side, say it back to the other, do nothing else.
+This agent does exactly that, both directions, in real time.

 session = AgentSession(